Andrija Kačić Miošić: Biography

 Using the ten-syllable verse of folk poetry and relying on Mavro Orbini and Pavao Ritter Vitezović, Kačić Miošić narrates and sings about the history of the Slavic peoples from the antiquity to his age.
 He, like Ivan Gundulić, describes the Slavic peoples from the Adriatic to the North Sea as one people.
 The book exalts many heroes from the famous Croatian families of the age of the Ottoman wars.
-His most important work also contained a lot of references and praise for the Bosniak nation and its historical events.
+His most important work also contained a lot of references and praise for the Bosnian nation and its historical events.
 Since the book includes some important folk poems, many readers considered it a folk songbook.

-Pleasant Conversation is mostly didactic in tone and of little artistic value, but later it served as a valuable source of historic data.
-It gave inspiration for future Croatian writers.
+Pleasant Conversation is mostly didactic in tone and of little artistic value, but later served as a valuable source of historic data and gave inspiration for future Croatian writers.

-His other works are a philosophical study in Latin and a chronicle called Korabljica (1760), where he used passages from other writers, including Vitezović.
+His other work is a chronicle called Korabljica (1760).